 There are so many different Diving Instructors.
 They all have different backgrounds.
 Some dive teachers are university students who want to fill a gap year before going back to their lectures, others are retired military personnel, and so on.
+So let’s see what it takes if you want to become a Scuba Dive Instructor.

-Some others again, just like guy who’s been writing this post, were in an earlier life business professionals with ten years of IT career in their pockets and one time just thought something like: So this is what it’s all about?
+Some others again, just like the guy who’s been writing this post, were in an earlier life business professionals with ten years of IT career in their pockets and one time just thought something like: So this is what it’s all about?
 This is what there is to life?

 When you can, just always complete your college or university education.
-It’s also a good idea to have some years of work experience, and maybe you should already have some cash in the bank, just as precaution, you never know.
+It’s also a good idea to have some years of work experience, and maybe you should already have some cash in the bank, just as a precaution, you never know.

 Becoming a scuba dive instructor is definitely not going to get you on the wealthy Forbes list, and there’s hardly any chance that you’ll be able to save enough cash to buy a shiny new Porsche, but when you’re a good dive instructor, you certainly will be able to make a nice and comfortable living, and put some money aside for your next flight to a next diving destination.